 Richard studied Fine Art at the influential Chelsea College of Art in the mid-nineties, in the wake of the Young British Artist generation.
 Notable influences on his work at the time were the "happenings" of Chris Burden and Vito Acconci, the conceptual art of On Kawara and Joseph Kosuth, the land art of Robert Smithson and Walter De Maria, and the video art of Bruce Nauman and Dennis Oppenheim.

 After several years making video and installation art, he became involved in broadcast television and film through two commissions for SVT (Swedish National Television) in 2003.

 Richard has spent the last 15 years in the camera department on top-level British films, episodic television, multi-camera music concerts & commercials.
 He has worked with some of the best Cinematographers in the world, as well as some of the most influential directors currently working in the UK.

-Richard is an Associate member of the Association of Camera Operators (ACO), a full member of BAFTA, and an officer of the board of the Guild of British Camera Technicians (GBCT), the organisation responsible for upholding quality and standards in the film industry.
-His particular remit is the education and training of members and the wider film community, for which he organises and runs high-level seminars, workshops and meetings.
+Richard is an Associate member of the Association of Camera Operators (ACO), a member of the Guild of British Camera Technicians (GBCT), and a member of BAFTA.
+He is regularly involved in education and training of members of the film community, and organises and runs high-level seminars, workshops and meetings.

 He is the author of the Motion Picture Lens Database, a 10-year long project to publish an online database of every lens ever produced for motion picture use, along with technical specifications for the use of Cinematographers and their crews.